The spunky R&B Singer/Songwriter Nyjo Brennen returns with boundless energy and soul within his lively hit, "Six Missed Calls."

 What has been keeping you inspired in 2020?

 2020 has been a difficult year, especially as a Black Man.
-Mentally draining, emotionally challenging, and more tears shed in 1 year than in 3.
+Mentally draining, and emotionally challenging, and more tears shed in 1 year than in 3.
 But what keeps me inspired is HOPE.
 Hope for a change in the climate in America.
 Hope that equality and good intentions will prevail over sinister, divisive bigotry.
 It's the hope that things will get better for my people and other communities feeling the weight of systemic racism.
 I know because of this weight my artistry and mood for my future recordings will be affected.
 The world's changed.
 My music has been my escapism.
 Mind you, I always finish what I started.
 Similar to how I teased 'Six Missed Calls' years ago and after a personal tragedy, backed away from it.
 I'm back to cross the finish line.
 But to be honest, I have one last upbeat single to release to complete my 'Lightning in a Bottle EP.'
 After that, whatever happens on Election Day influences the tone of the rest of my future recordings.
-I'm hopeful and believing for good results though.
+I'm hopeful and believe in good results though.
 I'm really praying that it will be a celebration and in 2021 I'll assist in helping make people dance!